2 large leeks, split in half lengthwise and washed

 Chives, chopped for serving

-- Roughly chop the dark green tops, root ends, and tough outer layers of the leeks and put them in a large pot.
+- Roughly chop the dark green tops, root ends, and tough outer layers of the leeks and put them in a large pot with the 6 cups cold water.
 Roughly chop the remaining leeks(the white and light green parts), wash them, and set aside.

-- Add the stems from the parsley, mint, and basil to the pot along with the water and 1 ½ tsp salt and bring to a boil.
+- To the pot, add the stems from the parsley, mint, and basil to the pot along with the water and 1 ½ tsp salt and bring to a boil.
 Lower the heat to a simmer and let the stock cook quietly for 30 minutes.
 Strain the stock through a fine-mesh strainer into a large bowl and set aside.
 Discard the contents of the strainer.

 - Wipe the pot dry and put it over medium heat.
 Add the butter, the reserved chopped and washed leeks, and a large pinch of salt and cook stirring, until the leeks are softened and translucent, about 10 minutes.
 Do not brown.